dawidnawrot/drupal_code_snippets/laravel.md

 **How to get mysql host to connect to?**

 First if the container is started let's list it: `docker ps`.
-Then get the id of the container, and then just put:
+Then get the id of the mysql container, and then just put:

 `docker inspect <container-id> | grep Gateway`